Martha’s Vineyard History — the Island and the Hotel

 Great Harbour became Edgartown in 1671, named for the young son of the Duke of York (the presumed heir to the English throne).
 Edgar was only 4, and died one month before the name was actually changed.

-In the 1820’s, whaling blossomed as a profitable industry for Martha’s Vineyard; and successful whaling captains built many of the stately white mansions of Edgartown (currently lining Water St.) during this period.
+In the 1820’s, whaling blossomed as a profitable industry for Martha’s Vineyard and successful whaling captains built many of the stately white mansions of Edgartown (currently lining Water St.) during this period.
+For more Island history, check out the Martha’s Vineyard Museum.

 Martha’s Vineyard as a Summer Retreat